College of Nursing

 Compliance Requirements for Clinical Courses

-Students must provide documentation confirming the completion of compliance requirements prior to participating in clinical nursing courses.
+Students must provide documentation confirming the completion of compliance requirements before participating in clinical nursing courses.
 Information on requirements is provided upon admission and during New Student Orientation.

 Locations

-The Bryan/College Station campus serves as the headquarters of the Texas A&M University School of Nursing.
+The Bryan/College Station campus serves as the headquarters of the Texas A&M University College of Nursing.
 The 200-acre campus is located along State Highway 47 approximately three miles west of the main campus of Texas A&M University.
-The School of Nursing campus in Round Rock, Texas provides a state-of-the-art 134,000 -square-foot structure with classrooms, a simulation center, library, study lounge, student services and faculty offices.
-Additionally, the School of Nursing has two advising locations: Lufkin and McAllen, Texas.
+The College of Nursing campus in Round Rock, Texas provides a state-of-the-art 134,000 -square-foot structure with classrooms, a simulation center, library, study lounge, student services and faculty offices.
+Additionally, the College of Nursing has two advising locations: Lufkin and McAllen, Texas.

 Bryan/College Station Campus